panoply/liquify/packages/parser/readme.md

 const { ast } = await parse.increment(String, { changes });
 ```

-### Nodes
+### AST Nodes

-Each nodes contained on the AST will is a class instance.
+Each node contained on the AST is a class instance.
 Depending on what type of node (tag) that is parsed some properties may differ, essentially it all boils down to the below:

 ```ts
 [